YanivHaliwa/email-ai/readme.md

 - **Send Emails**: Provides a command-line interface to send emails, allowing users to input the recipient, subject, and body.
 - **Argument Parsing**: Uses argparse to handle input options, making it easy to integrate into other scripts or workflows.

+for more scripts using GPT for translation and subtitle check here: [Subtitle Management Tools section in the main README](https://github.com/YanivHaliwa/Linux-Stuff/tree/master?tab=readme-ov-file#subtitle-management-tools).

 #### Usage:
 - **Read Emails**: Use the `-r` flag to read emails.
 You can specify the number of emails to read as an argument.
 - **Send Emails**: Use the `-s` flag followed by the recipient's email address to send an email.
 The script will prompt for the subject and message body.